damontano/health-literacy-multi-agent-system/README.md

 - Voice Interface Integration: Enable patients to interact via voice for patients with visual disabilities.
 - Integration with EHR Systems: Pull instructions directly from provider notes to reduce manual input.
 - Interactive Visual Aids: Provide diagrams or animations so that it is for patients to understand the information
-- Feedback Loop to Providers 🔄: Allow patients to flag confusion, with summaries sent back to providers.
+- Feedback Loop to Providers: Allow patients to flag confusion, with summaries sent back to providers.

 ## Running the Agent